beefyfinance/beefy-blog/content/articles/meet-solidex-in-our-new-ama.en.md

 ### Only a limited number of projects can join Solidex, why is that?
 How will this partnership benefit Beefy?

 Solidex provides partners a share of ownership in the protocol through SEX token allocation.
-This is designed so partners will be strictly equal or better off by joining than going at it alone.
+This is designed so partners will be strictly equal or better off by joining rather than going at it alone.
 There are also special benefits for early partners.

 Beefy will gain liquid tokens corresponding to its NFT deposited into Solidex, An equivalent amount of SOLIDsex tokens will also be distributed to the protocol.
 This avoids the need for Beefy to fractionalize the NFT itself and extend its lock.
 Beefy will also get a share of the SEX supply for all perpetuity.